 Beardoholic Announces the Reopening of its Online Beard Care Shop

-Austin, Texas, Jan.
-17, 2024 (GLOBE NEWSWIRE) -- Beardoholic, a prime resource of quality products and information about beard grooming and hairstyles, is happy to announce the reopening of its online Beardoholic shop that features a wide range of high-quality beard care products.
+Austin, Texas – Beardoholic, a prime resource of quality products and information about beard grooming and hairstyles, is happy to announce the reopening of its online Beardoholic shop that features a wide range of high-quality beard care products.

 Before Beardoholic’s online shop reopened, customers could only buy the brands products via Amazon, but with the intention to make the entire process easier for its customers, Beardoholic’s selection of beard grooming tools and accessories, such as beard oil (with scents like pine, light cedar and unscented), beard balm (orange or unscented), beard scissors, beard comb and beard shaping tools, are now available directly from its website.